 By training I’m an applied mathematician and statistician.
-I can definitely geek out on bootstrapping statistics.
+I can definitely geek out on bootstrapping statistics as well as companies.

 My earliest computing memory is an abacus — which I could never use, despite my dad being the number two abacus champion in Taiwan.

 My parents emigrated to the United States because they wanted a better life for me and my brother.
 We went from middle class to poor in that move, but my parents told us that we were temporarily poor.
 At the age of six, I didn't understand what they were trying to tell me.
 Today, I know the most valuable lesson from my parents was not that the US necessarily provides for a better life, it was that if you are intellectually curious, goal oriented, and work hard, you will figure things out.

 In some ways you should ignore the climate.
 If you love what you're doing, you’re going to love it during good or bad times.